No Tax on Tips: How Is Payroll Affected?

 What are the “no tax on tips” changes?

-Starting in 2025 and going through 2028, cash tips that an individual receives in an occupation that traditionally and customarily receives tips would qualify for a federal income tax deduction for the total tipped income received.
+Starting in 2025 and going through 2028, cash tips that an individual receives in an occupation that traditionally and customarily receives tips qualify for a federal income tax deduction for the total tipped income received.

 What type of occupations qualify for the tip tax deduction?
-The following tipped services are examples that would qualify for the tax deduction:

 • Providing, delivering, or serving food or beverages for consumption